Crawford & Company: Everything you need to know

 2015: Crawford establishes its Global Business Service Centre (GBSC) in Manila, Philippines

 2016: Crawford acquires a majority interest in WeGoLook, an on-demand field services company combining technology with the gig economy to gather and validate information

 April 2019: Crawford & Company introduces industry’s first smart water-detection product

 June 2019: Global relationship heads move to Crawford & Company

 July 2019: Crawford & Company swoops for Belgium-based firm

-August 2019: Crawford & Country names new country head for Brazil
+August 2019: Crawford & Company names new country head for Brazil

 Diversity is front and centre at Crawford & Company.
-Three years ago, Heather Matthews, senior vice president, National Claims Management Centre, Crawford & Company (Canada), set up a women’s leadership lab at Crawford & Co, with the goal of providing female employees with a mentorship platform and support network.
+A few years ago, Heather Matthews, then senior vice-president, National Claims Management Centre, Crawford & Company (Canada), set up a women’s leadership lab at Crawford & Co, with the goal of providing female employees with a mentorship platform and support network.
 The results, she told Insurance Business, have been “astounding.”

-“The lab has attracted a very diverse group of women as far as ages and where they are in their stages of life and their careers,” said Matthews.
+“The lab has attracted a very diverse group of women as far as ages and where they are in their stages of life and their careers,” said Matthews, who now serves as the firm’s chief client officer.
 “The feedback we’ve had from the group is that they love having a forum where they can get together, share their experiences, and help each other out.
 After three years, I’m still astounded at how personal it gets and how willing people are to open up, share their struggles and help each other.

 “We’ve covered a lot of different topics.
 One session that comes to mind is called ‘Sit up at the table.’
 This is all about encouraging women to be vocal and to make their voices heard.
 We need to have opinions on things and not be afraid to share those opinions.
 We need to eliminate self-doubt, put our hands up and be vocal.
 We’ve also done sessions on negotiating skills, time management, and how to strike the best work/life balance.”